Toronto Transit Commission: Subway

-All subway lines provide service seven days a week from approximately 5:45 a.m. to 1:30 a.m. (the following day) (last train runs at approximately 1:45 in each direction) except for Sundays, in which the opening is delayed until approximately 8:00 a.m.
-During the overnight periods, the subway and its stations are closed to perform maintenance at track level and in the stations themselves.
+All subway lines provide service seven days a week from approximately 5:45 a.m. to 1:30 a.m. the following day (last train runs at approximately 1:45 a.m. in each direction) except for Sundays, when start of service is delayed until approximately 8:00 a.m.
+During the overnight periods, the subway and its stations are closed to enable maintenance at track level and in the stations themselves.
 Overnight service is provided by buses and streetcars operating above ground.
-These overnight routes are issued numbers in the 300 series and are referred to as Blue Night routes, indicated by a typical TTC bus stop sign with a blue band added.
+These overnight routes are issued numbers in the 300-series and are referred to as Blue Night routes, indicated by a typical TTC bus stop sign with a blue band added.